7 LSTM Networks

 7.6 Research Application: Deep Learning in Asset Pricing

-To see how LSTMs are used in state-of-the-art econometric research, consider the asset-pricing framework of Chen, Pelger, and Zhu (2024).
+To see how LSTMs are used in current econometric research, consider the asset-pricing framework of Chen, Pelger, and Zhu (2024).

 The Core Research Question